-It sings, speaks, chants, sighs, laughs, cries, yawns, squeaks, and groans.
+It is versatile and expressive: it sings, speaks, chants, sighs, laughs, cries, yawns, squeaks, and groans.

 We will be looking at the speaking voice and how it can become more expressive and energized, but the work will go well beyond the limits of speaking and will explore what has become known as ‘Extended Voice’, encompassing the extraordinary range of human vocal sound that is not usually included in the categories of speaking or singing, but is an essential part of being human.

-Your teacher, Richard Spaul, has studied Voice and Extended Voice with several of Europe’s leading Voice practitioners, including Enrique Pardo (Pan Theatre – Paris) and Noah Pikes (The Whole Voice – Zurich) and has developed his own vocal techniques in his involvement with in situ: both as teacher and performer.
+Richard Spaul has studied Voice and Extended Voice with several of Europe’s leading Voice practitioners, including Enrique Pardo (Pan Theatre – Paris) and Noah Pikes (The Whole Voice – Zurich) and has developed his own vocal techniques with in situ: both as teacher and performer.
 He employs many such voice techniques in his recent solo performances: Ghost Stories and Tales of Mystery and Imagination.